nickyiliwang0000/h/css/css-layouts.md

 If you add it as a separate stylesheet, **it should be included before your custom stylesheet**.

-You can download normalize.css at <a href="http://necolas.github.com/normalize.css/" target="_blank">http://necolas.github.com/normalize.css/</a>, or <a href="https://hychalknotes.s3.amazonaws.com/normalize-v700.css" download>find it here</a>.
+If you don't already have it as a snippet, you can download normalize.css at <http://necolas.github.com/normalize.css/>, or " [find it here](https://hychalknotes.s3.amazonaws.com/normalize-v700.css).
 We won't be using it in our examples, but all of your projects should include it.

-## Gallery layouts & extra practice
+## Gallery layout exercises
 Let's create a floated layout together together to start.
-Open up <a href="https://hychalknotes.s3.amazonaws.com/gridLayout.html" class="exercise" download>**gridLayout.html**</a> in your text editor and in the browser.
-If you get stuck, check out <a href="https://hychalknotes.s3.amazonaws.com/gridLayoutANSWER.html" class="exercise" download>gridLayoutANSWER.html</a>.
+Open up [gridLayout.html](https://hychalknotes.s3.amazonaws.com/gridLayout.html) in your text editor and in the browser.
+If you get stuck, check out [gridLayoutANSWER.html](https://hychalknotes.s3.amazonaws.com/gridLayoutANSWER.html).

-Next, let's create a more complex layout in <a href="https://hychalknotes.s3.amazonaws.com/clearBothExercise.zip" class="exercise" download>**clearBothExercise.zip**</a>.
+Next, let's create a more complex layout in [clearBothExercise.zip](https://hychalknotes.s3.amazonaws.com/clearBothExercise.zip).

-### Now, You Try!
-Open up **<a href="https://hychalknotes.s3.amazonaws.com/galleryLayoutExercise.zip" download>galleryLayoutExercise.zip</a>** and let's work through an example of how to create a gallery style layout using floats. **Note** this exercise contains a gotcha!
-(Hint: the image sizes are different!).
+Open up [galleryLayoutExercise.zip](https://hychalknotes.s3.amazonaws.com/galleryLayoutExercise.zip) and let's work through an example of how to create a gallery style layout using floats.
+> Note that this exercise contains a gotcha!
+(Hint: the image sizes are different!)

-If you finish the gallery exercise early, let's try revisiting the two column layout!
-Can you create it on your own?
-Download **<a href="https://hychalknotes.s3.amazonaws.com/advancedTwoColumn.zip" download>advancedTwoColumn.zip</a>** and follow the instructions in the comments.
+Try revisiting the two column layout: can you create it on your own?
+Download [advancedTwoColumn.zip](https://hychalknotes.s3.amazonaws.com/advancedTwoColumn.zip) and follow the instructions in the comments.

+## More exercises
-For extra practice, work on <a href="https://hychalknotes.s3.amazonaws.com/structuralElements.html" class="exercise" download>**structuralElements.html**</a> and follow the instructions in the comments!
-If you get stuck <a href="https://hychalknotes.s3.amazonaws.com/structuralElementsAnswer.html" class="exercise" download>check out the answer here</a>.
+For extra practice, work on [structuralElements.html](https://hychalknotes.s3.amazonaws.com/structuralElements.html) and follow the instructions in the comments!
+If you get stuck [check out the answer here](https://hychalknotes.s3.amazonaws.com/structuralElementsAnswer.html).